rawfunkmaharishi/purdie/README.md

 You can supply your own *_config/purdie.yaml* file to specify a few things:

     # Flickr photos are happy to have a null title
     default_title: Raw Funk Maharishi

     # Map Flickr users to better names
     photographer_lookups:
       pikesley: sam

     # Specify output files per-service
     services:
       Flickr:
         output_file: "_outfiles/photos.yaml"

 (see [this](https://github.com/rawfunkmaharishi/purdie/blob/master/_config/defaults.yaml) for some other things you can tweak)

 ###Caveats

 Tread carefully for now, because my metadata hacks aren't fully documented, and I may have inadvertently nailed-in some Raw Funk Maharishi-specific stuff (although I've tried hard not to).

 ##What next?

-There's no reason I couldn't support other services - YouTube springs immediately to mind, and others should be fairly simple.
+There's no reason I couldn't support other services - I've now added [YouTube](https://github.com/rawfunkmaharishi/purdie/blob/master/spec/services/youtube_spec.rb) support](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/youtube.rb) and others should be fairly simple.
 There's some introspection magic at the heart of all of this which means that as long as each service is represented by a class that:

 * includes the `Purdie::Ingester` module, and
 * sports a `#configure` method which sets at least a
-  * `@matcher` string which will pick a URL out of an input file, and an
+  * `@matcher` string which will pick a URL out of an input file, and
-  * `@output_file`, and
 * has a `#distill` method which takes a URL representing an item on the service and returns a hash of metadata, see e.g.
   * [Flickr](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/flickr.rb#L26-L48)
   * [SoundCloud](https://github.com/rawfunkmaharishi/purdie/blob/master/lib/purdie/services/soundcloud.rb#L30-L41)